 We're experiencing increased customer enquiries

-We’re receiving more calls than usual, so it may take longer to answer and process requests.
+We’re currently experiencing a large volume of calls, so it may take longer to answer and process requests.
 The quickest way to get help is to report or submit your request online.
-Thank you for your understanding.
 Report an issue to Council >

 Protecting our local waterways and the Western Port Biosphere